zhangzihan-is-good/Chisco/README.md

 ## **Abstract**
 The rapid advancement of deep learning has enabled Brain-Computer Interfaces (BCIs) technology, particularly neural decoding techniques, to achieve higher accuracy and deeper levels of interpretation.
 Interest in decoding imagined speech has significantly increased because its concept akin to ``mind reading''.
 However, previous studies on decoding neural language have predominantly focused on brain activity patterns during human reading.
 The absence of imagined speech electroencephalography (EEG) datasets has constrained further research in this field.
 We present the *Chinese Imagined Speech Corpus* (Chisco), including over 20,000 sentences of high-density EEG recordings of imagined speech from healthy adults.
 Each subject's EEG data exceeds 900 minutes, representing the largest dataset per individual currently available for decoding neural language to date.
 Furthermore, the experimental stimuli include over 6,000 everyday phrases across 39 semantic categories, covering nearly all aspects of daily language.
 We believe that Chisco represents a valuable resource for the fields of BCIs, facilitating the development of more user-friendly BCIs.

-## **Future Work**
+## **Supplements**
-Chisco 1.1 is on its way.
-In addition to the 3 participants mentioned in the manuscript, we have now identified other 4 suitable participants.
-Data from some participants are currently being processed, while data collection is ongoing for others.
-This will bring the total EEG recording time to 100 hours!
-We invite you to stay tuned for further developments in our work!
-The analysis of the additional dataset will be provided as a supplement to the original manuscript and made available here.
+In addition to the three participants mentioned in the paper, we collected and validated data from two additional participants.
+The data were acquired using the same experimental paradigm and are accessible via the same Chisco link.

 ## **Citation**